-I am a fourth-year Ph.D. student in theoretical computer science at Harvard University, advised by Madhu Sudan.
-In 2022, I graduated from Columbia University, where I double-majored in Mathematics and Computer Science and was advised by Xi Chen.
+I am a fourth-year Ph.D. student in computer science at Harvard University, advised by Madhu Sudan.
+In 2022, I graduated from Columbia University, where I double-majored in Mathematics and Computer Science and worked with Xi Chen.
 My research is supported by an NDSEG Fellowship.

 I am interested in theoretical computer science and probability theory.
-I like to think about problems related to sublinear algorithms, random graphs, error correction, and stochastic processes.
+Particularly, my research focuses on problems related to sublinear algorithms, random graphs, and average-case complexity.

 My email is cmarcussen-at-g-dot-harvard-dot-edu.